 Lastly, I want to stress that the kids must always be priority number one.
 They have a lot of needs and it’s not always easy to bring them on a fishing trip.
-Regardless of how excited they might be about the idea, the actually thing can turn out to be something completely different, for them and you.
+Regardless of how excited they might be about the idea, the actual thing can turn out to be something completely different, for them and you.

-Have patience with them and always make them come first, you will all appreciate the trip so much more, if you do.
+Have patience with them and always make them come first, you will all appreciate the trip so much more if you do.
 And if they don’t like to go fishing, if they get too bored, tired or scared and want to go home, just do it!
 There is absolutely no need to force things.
 That just creates a lot of unnecessary stress and tension.